osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 * Social engineering.
 * Data breaches.

-If an attacker obtains a user's password, Multifactor Authentication (MFA) provides an additional security barrier before access is granted.
+If an attacker obtains a user's password, Multifactor Authentication (MFA) provides an additional layer of protection before access is granted.

 ### Risk Model